 ChildFund Myanmar’s support for monastic schools for vulnerable communities, such as Khet Khet’s, has provided children with a chance to learn basic literacy and numeracy skills, and take back some control of their future.

-Since 2012, with the support of the Australian Government, ChildFund has implemented education programs and training for parents and teachers, and school management teams, as well as provided teaching aids to schools, established computer rooms, libraries, and classrooms.
+Since 2012, with the support of the Australian Government through the Australian NGO Cooperation Program (ANCP), ChildFund has implemented education programs and training for parents and teachers, and school management teams, as well as provided teaching aids to schools, established computer rooms, libraries, and classrooms.

 Daw Myint, a grade 7 teacher who has been at Khet Khet’s school for five years, says a recent expansion of classrooms has had a positive impact on the learning and teaching experience.